whitelorenz/GreenStreet/README.md

 Submission of your solution should be as a link to a GitHub, or other Git-based, repo that we are able to access and clone for review.

-null returns null
+## Scenarios

-empty returns null
+- null returns null
-greater than 15 returns 15
+- empty returns null
-equals to 15 returns 15
+- greater than 15 returns 15
-less than 15 returns same length contiguos duplicates in the same case should be reduced to single char of the same case contiguos duplicates of different case should be kept as they are
+- equals to 15 returns 15
-$ should be replaced to £
+- less than 15 returns same length
-_ should be removed
+- contiguos duplicates in the same case should be reduced to single char of the same case
-4 should be removed
+- contiguos duplicates of different case should be kept as they are
-test all conditions at the same time should.and...
+- $ should be replaced to £

-AAAc$1%4cWwWkL_q$1ci3_848v3d__K
+- _ should be removed

-Ac£1%cWwWkLq£1c
+- 4 should be removed
-Ac£1%cWwWkLq£1ci3_848v3d__K
+- test all conditions at the same time should.and...